 Remember that social media is just like any other tool that helps you with your business.
 It’s a marketing instrument that you can use to help your audience find you.

-The trick to being found on social media is:
+The secret to being found on social media is to:

 It doesn't hurt ot run a ad or two.
 In fact, ads will expand your reach and introduce your designs to a wider audience.

 So, set some goals and find some Facebook Groups, Pinterest Group Boards, Twitter Chats, create a Instagram or Youtube video and invite crafters to Favorite you on Ravelry.
 Use social media for creative business the way you use anything else that helps your business grow.
 Just don’t get lost down the rabbit hole.

 If you liked this social media tip, share it with your creative friends and if you want to learn how to build your pattern design business on a solid foundation, fill out the form below.